 - The mortality data are also there, age-stratified to 2021.
 The 2022 and 2023 totals are already there, though, and the 2024 total is pretty much there as well.
 So based on those totals and the trends by age cohort, there is an estimated age structure as of 2022, in line with previous trends.
 That is this file.

-Now I am willing to assume that ASMR is 'more accurate' or something, in a scientific sense.
+Now I am willing to assume that ASMR, with which you give all countries the same population structure, is 'more accurate' or something, in a scientific sense.
 If you want to compare the population mortality of 30 years ago with that of today, you obviously have to look very carefully at the population structure and size.
-If you compare countries with each other, it is even necessary to look at ASMR as well.
+If you compare countries with each other, it is even necessary to also look at ASMR.
 'Also', I say emphatically, not 'just'.

-Then it turns out that New Zealand is simply an exceptionally healthy country with excellent health care, a younger population (on average 5 years younger than NL), possibly cleaner environment, more sports, less crowded, better weather, you name it.
+If you do that, it turns out that New Zealand is simply an exceptionally healthy country with excellent health care, a younger population (on average 5 years younger than NL), possibly a cleaner environment, more sports, less densely populated, better weather, you name it.
 And that healthy country has suddenly become a lot unhealthier post-vaccination.
-But then you don't just have to look at the ASMR norm in a given year.
+But then you shouldn't just look at the ASMR standard in a given year.
 Then you have to look at the past.

-So those 100K graphs on Twitter weren't all that wrong after all.
-If you compare 2021-2023 to the 750K baseline proposed by the WHO (gray line), you can indeed say, In New Zealand we see no excess mortality.
-But then you don't tell us that New Zealand has had a huge under mortality for 25 years for years, around -10%.
-They lost that health overnight in 2022.
+So there was not much wrong with those 100K graphs on Twitter.
+If you compare 2021-2023 with the 750K baseline proposed by the WHO (gray line), you can indeed say: In New Zealand, we do not see excess mortality.
+But then you don't mention that New Zealand has had a huge undermortality rate for 25 years with this baseline, around -10%.
+They lost that health in one fell swoop in 2022.

 If you call that 'undermortality', are you mistaken or are you lying?